Order of the Chrysanthemum

 The Supreme Order of the Chrysanthemum (大勲位菊花章, Dai-kun'i kikka-shō) is Japan's highest order.
 The Grand Cordon of the Order was established in 1876 by Emperor Meiji of Japan; the Collar of the Order was added on 4 January 1888.
 Unlike European counterparts, the order may be conferred posthumously.

 Apart from the Imperial Family, only seven Japanese citizens have ever been decorated with the collar in their lifetimes; the last such award was to former prime minister Saionji Kinmochi in 1928.
 Eight others have been posthumously decorated with the collar; the last such award was to former Prime Minister Shinzo Abe in 2022.
 Today, only the reigning Emperor holds this dignity as sovereign of the order; however, exceptions are made for foreign heads of state, who can be awarded the collar in friendship.

-The grand cordon is the highest possible honour a Japanese citizen can be awarded during his or her lifetime.
+The grand cordon is the highest possible honour a Japanese citizen can be awarded during their lifetime.
 Aside from members of the Imperial Family, 53 Japanese citizens have been decorated with the grand cordon; of these, only 23 were living at the time of receipt.